 Humana (HUM) Gains As Market Dips: What You Should Know

-Coming into today, shares of the health insurer had gained 0.27% in the past month.
-In that same time, the Medical sector lost 5.59%, while the S&P 500 lost 9.06%.
+Heading into today, shares of the health insurer had lost 1.01% over the past month, outpacing the Medical sector's loss of 7.73% and the S&P 500's loss of 10.24% in that time.

-Humana will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Humana to post earnings of $6.19 per share.
-This would mark year-over-year growth of 28.16%.
-Our most recent consensus estimate is calling for quarterly revenue of $22.68 billion, up 9.6% from the year-ago period.
+Wall Street will be looking for positivity from Humana as it approaches its next earnings report date.
+The company is expected to report EPS of $6.21, up 28.57% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $22.67 billion, up 9.55% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Humana.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Humana.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.62% higher.
-Humana is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.58% higher.
+Humana currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Humana is holding a Forward P/E ratio of 20.01.
-This represents a premium compared to its industry's average Forward P/E of 19.36.
+Valuation is also important, so investors should note that Humana has a Forward P/E ratio of 19.66 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 18.8.

-Also, we should mention that HUM has a PEG ratio of 1.49.
+Meanwhile, HUM's PEG ratio is currently 1.43.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Medical - HMOs stocks are, on average, holding a PEG ratio of 1.16 based on yesterday's closing prices.
+Medical - HMOs stocks are, on average, holding a PEG ratio of 1.12 based on yesterday's closing prices.

 The Medical - HMOs industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 99, putting it in the top 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 163, which puts it in the bottom 36% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report